Aken-2019/celpip-llm-helper/README.md

 # CELPIP Exam Helper Powered by LLM

 ## About
-This project is an application to help CELPIP (Canadian English Language Proficiency Index Program) students improve their speaking and writing skills.
-It's currently hosted on an VPS which is accessible at [https://tifen.harrylearns.com](https://tifen.harrylearns.com).
+This project is an application to help CELPIP (Canadian English Language Proficiency Index Program) students improve their speaking and writing skills by integrating LLM models.
+It's accessible at [https://tifen.harrylearns.com](https://tifen.harrylearns.com).

 ## Features
-- Users can either record their speaking (or upload their audio file) and get immediate feedback from LLM, including a revised version of the practice and grammar corrections.
+- User interface: Users can either record their speaking (or upload their audio file) and get immediate feedback, including a revised version of the practice and grammar corrections.
-- Prompts are engineered specifially for CELPIP test, inspired by [YouTuber - HZad Education](https://www.youtube.com/@hzadeducation-coachingcent986/playlists).
+- LLM integration: Prompts are engineered specifially for CELPIP test, inspired by [YouTuber - HZad Education](https://www.youtube.com/@hzadeducation-coachingcent986/playlists).
-- Users can deposit credits to their account and only pay for the number of LLM tokens they use.
+- Pricing model: Users can deposit credits to their account and only pay for the number of LLM tokens they use, powered by API provider - [API2D](https://api2d.com/).

 ## Tech Stack
 - Backend: Django
 - Frontend: Svelte
 - LLM: OpenAI, Claude
 - Testing: GitHub Actions, Pytest, Playwright